RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 # Starting point

-This internal floppy drive from Panasonic (Model JU-253-033P) was installed in the [Amiga 500 with "special" serial number 1](https://github.com/RefurbishedCommodore/Amiga500/tree/main/Assy%20312510/Artwork%20312513%20REV%206A/Ser.No.%201#readme).
-It doesn´t look too bad, but I can see that there is quite some dust inside it, and also that the SMD capacitor in the front has spilled all of its dielectrum - making the PCB area a bit of a mess.
+This internal floppy drive from Panasonic (Model JU-253-033P) was installed in the [Amiga 500 with "special" serial number 1.](https://github.com/RefurbishedCommodore/Amiga500/tree/main/Assy%20312510/Artwork%20312513%20REV%206A/Ser.No.%201#readme) It does not look too bad, but I can see quite a bit of dust inside it, and the SMD capacitor at the front has leaked its dielectric material, leaving the PCB area in a bit of a mess.

-It does appear to be ok from a mechanical point of view.
-I can not see any immediate mechanical damage on the drive - neither external or internal (as much of the internal I can see).
+Mechanically, the drive appears to be in decent condition.
+I cannot see any immediate signs of damage, either externally or internally (from what I can observe of the interior).

-From the starting point I do not know if the drive works or not, but with that "melted" capacitor I have my doubts...
+At this stage, I do not know whether the drive works or not, but with that "melted" capacitor, I have my doubts...

-Below are some pictures of the internal disk drive before refurbish.
+Below are some pictures of the internal disk drive before refurbishment.

 <p align="center">
     <img src="Images/Start06.jpeg" alt="Description" width="600">